 WRITING STEP 1

-I use Evernote to write my draft manuscript.
-Evernote allows me to organize the manuscript into separate books and chapters.
-Additionally, I have Evernote on my iPhone, iPad, and Mac.
+I use Evernote and Dropbox Paper to write my draft manuscript.
+These programs allows me to organize the manuscript into separate books and chapters.
+Additionally, I have Evernote and Dropbox Paper on my iPhone, iPad, and Mac.
 I can sync my notes throughout the day, regardless of which platform I’m using.

 WRITING STEP 2